cuttlefishh/python-for-data-analysis/README.md

 ### Weekly Assignments

 Weekly take-home assignments will follow the course schedule, reinforcing skills with exercises to analyze and visualize scientific data.
-Assignments will given out on Thursdays and will be due the following Thursday, using TritonEd.
+Assignments will given out on Wednesdays and will be due the following Wednesday, using TritonEd.
 Assignments are worth 8 points each and will be graded on effort, completeness, and accuracy.

 ### Final Project